besser82/CMake/Help/manual/ctest.1.rst

  its previous run.
 When this option is specified, ctest ignores all other options intended to modify the list of tests to run (-L, -R, -E, -LE, -I, etc).
-In the event that CTest runs and no tests fail, subsequent calls to ctest with the --rerun-failed option will run the set of tests that most recently failed (if any).
+In the event that CTest runs and no tests fail, subsequent calls to ctest3 with the --rerun-failed option will run the set of tests that most recently failed (if any).

 ``--repeat-until-fail <n>``